 Danone’s social innovation initiatives reflect our commitment to use our business as a force for good, supporting people in local communities in the UK, and worldwide, to live healthier lives.

-Through partnerships with charities such as Foodcycle, FoodCloud and FareShare, we are supporting people across the UK and Ireland, providing information and advice on healthy and sustainable living and supporting the delivery of over eight million meals in 2023.
+Through partnerships with charities such as Foodcycle, FoodCloud and FareShare, we are supporting people across the UK and Ireland, providing information and advice on healthy and sustainable living and supporting the delivery of over 1.9 million meals in 2023.

 Contributing our expertise and specialist skills, we work closely with our local partners to make a difference.
 We know we achieve more together, so we work with partners like Carers UK and Fareshare to reach vulnerable groups in our communities, industry experts like WRAP (Waste and Resources Action Programme) to find pioneering sustainability solutions, and social platforms like Neighbourly to deliver support to those that need it.